arturonline/docs/php/classes.md

 ## Final

-By using final we prevent a method from being overriden and a class from being extended.
+By using final we prevent a method from being overridden and a class from being extended.

 ## class constant